Corniel/corniel.github.io/hello-world/2022-01-31_social_coding.md

 the starting point of the discussion/change, followed by multiple iterations reviewed and discussed by (multiple) reviewer(s) and (co) contributer(s).

-To make this work with a company, by default (sometimes their a legal limitations), all developers/tests should have read access to all source code.
+To make this work with a company, by default (sometimes there are legal limitations), all developers/tests should have read access to all source code.
 Reviewers should not be limited to team that is responsible for the code base - for simple bug fixes, you might not want to bother other teams though - and